wp-plugins/pulsemaps/readme.txt

 PulseMaps keeps track of visits and page views.
 A page view is recorded when a page is viewed on a browser.
 Page views from the same user are grouped into visits.
 A pause of 30 minutes or more between page views causes a new visit to be recorded.
 So for example, if a user visits your site and views 10 pages within 5 minutes, the number on the widget is increased by only one.
 If the same user comes back and views a couple more pages after an hour, a second visit is recorded.
 Click through to the map details page to see the number of page views.

 == Changelog ==

+= 1.4.4 =

+* Option to choose between visitor count and date, visitor count only, or no text in widget.
+* Page views from logged in users are now automatically excluded.

 = 1.4.3 =